TDLR Project Registration (TABS)

 For more information about the importance of entering correct ownership information, click here.

-(2) Or you may email us a completed Architectural Barriers Project Registration Form after you pay the plan review fee, the state fling fee, and the convenience fee, per our fee schedule.
-You will be notified of the assigned TABS number once the payment is processed and the project is registered.
+(2) Or you may email us a completed Architectural Barriers Project Registration Form after you pay the plan review fee, the state filing fee, and the Convenience Fee, per our Fee Schedule.
+You will be notified of the assigned TABS number once the payment is processed and the project is registered on your behalf.

 Translate »